Għana (folk music): Spirtu Pront

 In Spirtu Pront sessions, two or more għannejja (singers) are paired together and take part in an improvised song duel that demonstrates their knowledge of a wide range of social topics as well as their command of the Maltese language.
 Sessions take around an hour in duration, and there may be a number of sessions that make up a whole performance.
 The għannejja are the living poets of the Maltese language, singing in a highly expressive, free flowing style.
 Their improvised melodic lines borrow heavily from Arabic influenced scales.
 Although improvisation is definitely an element, it is never the focus.

 Once a session has commenced, għannejja must participate for the entire duration, and no new singer can join.
-The ghannejja usually begin with an introductory comment about who is taking part in the session.
+The għannejja usually begin with an introductory comment about who is taking part in the session.
 This section acts as a way of easing into the bout, but has more recently been used as a way of identifying participants during taped performances.
 The għannejja then begin discussing the topic.
 This would either be predetermined, or it will be established during the course of a session, just as a conversation would.
 Għana is not used to settle personal differences or arguments between singers.
 The song subjects themes themselves are dramatic and grave, even if dealt with wittily.
 They may be personal honour, reflections on social values, or political (in the narrow sense of the word) (Fsadni, 1993).
 Singers must display their superior knowledge in the topic, while adhering to a number of formal constraints.
 For instance, their improvised responses must rhyme, phrases should be in an 8, 7, 8, 7 syllabic structure, and singers must use 'high-flown' language.
 This form of language is not one that is used in ordinary social intercourse.
 It is highly elaborate making use of wit and double-entendre, and drawing on the many Maltese proverbs and idiomatic phrases.
 The Maltese language is a very ancient language, and compared to English, it does not contain many adjectives or adverbs.
 Instead, over the centuries, the Maltese have developed a rich and colourful library of proverbs to act as their descriptors.
 Occasionally, depending on the għannej, the language used is overtly self-righteous.
 Ultimately, this type of practice creates tension between competing għannejja.
 In most cases, the għannejja would be shaking hands with their opponent, similar to a sporting match, showing that what they are saying is only for entertainment and they do not mean to cause any offence.

 The accompaniment is provided by three guitars usually strumming Western influenced tonic to dominant chordal progressions.
 This gives għana a very unusual sound, not quite Eastern, but not quite Western.
 In between sung verses, the next għannej (singer) is given time to prepare a respond to his opponents' remarks while the prim (first) guitar improvises melodies based on traditional għana melodies.
 The għana guitar is modelled on the Spanish guitar, and is described by Marcia Herndon as: